-The 2021 grant round is now open!
-All applicants are required to submit the online application, as well as a USB with all required attachments by the application deadline of April 29, 2021 at 4:00pm.
+All applicants are required to submit the online application, as well as a USB with all required attachments by the application deadline of April 19, 2023 at 4:00pm.
 The Trust has also provided Word and PDF versions of the application so that applicants can view the application in its entirety.
 We highly recommend that you type your answers into the Word version of the application first, and then copy/paste into the online application to avoid any potential loss of data.

 Below is a link to the Historic Site Management (HSM) Supporting Documents Checklist.
-This checklist lists all of the attachments for the 2021 HSM application.
-The attachments must be uploaded onto a USB drive and delivered either via mail or in-person to the Trust office by April 29, 2021 at 4:00pm.
+This checklist includes all of the attachments for the HSM application.
+The attachments must be uploaded onto a USB drive and delivered either via mail or in-person to the Trust office by April 19, 2023 at 4:00pm.
 If you are having trouble completing all of the required attachments, please reach out to NJHT staff directly.

 Applicants must own or have permission of the owner to apply and to conduct the proposed activity at the time of application.